-- 3. Advise all users/visitors in the museum and ensure everyone leaves the building, meeting in front of the Prince Albert Tourism Building. - 4.
+- 3. Advise all users/visitors in the facility by walking through each floor and ensuring everyone leaves the building, meeting across River Street in front of the McIntosh Mall. - 4.
 Before evacuating your work area, check the entire area carefully for any strange parcels or packages that do not belong there.
+The staff working in these areas is best to search these areas.
 If something is found do not touch it.
 Report its location to your Fire Marshall or designate. - 5.
 Take all small personal belongings with you, such as purses, jackets, etc. - 6.
-Once outside, all employees and visitors are to assemble at the muster/meeting point in front of the Prince Albert Tourism Building.
+Once outside, all employees and visitors are to assemble at the muster/meeting point across River Street in front of the McIntosh Mall.
 The Fire Marshall or designate will perform a 'head count' to ensure that all staff/visitors are properly accounted for. - 7.
 Do not re-enter the building unless instructed to do so by authorized personnel. - 8.
-During normal weekday business hours contact Historical Society office (306-764-2992), to advise Manager/Curator of situation.
 On weekends, advise Manager/Curator of situation by calling their cell phones (numbers are on the staff contact sheet).